Advantages of a targeted resume

 What is a targeted resume?

-How can I make a targeted resume?
+How can I make an effective resume?

 What are the benefits of having a specific resume?